Intimacy 2:

 Time passed.
 Then, unexpectedly, I began running into her again—this time in the locker rooms at Gibney.
 Not only were we now in the same city, but we were also taking many of the same contemporary classes.
 For a while, our meetings were brief: passing smiles, quick greetings, the small recognition that comes from seeing a familiar face in a large place.

 One day, we both arrived early to class and finally had the space to sit and talk.
-The conversation unfolded easily, and before long, we made a simple decision of collaborating together.
+The conversation unfolded easily, and before long, we made a simple decision to collaborate.
 And just like that, we began our creative process.

 Working on this duet gave us something we hadn’t quite had before—time.
 Time to listen, to share stories, to understand the quiet weight each of us was carrying.
 She spoke about living far from home, about the complicated tenderness of building a life in a new place while knowing that the ground beneath it might not be permanent.
 The effort of adjusting to a new culture.
 The slow work of creating belonging.